18 (Jeff Beck and Johnny Depp album): Critical reception

-Plagiarism allegations and lawsuit
+Plagiarism allegation and lawsuit

-In August 2022, Bruce Jackson, an American folklorist, accused Depp and Beck of stealing an incarcerated African American man's poem by incorporating the poem's verses into the lyrics of "Sad Motherfuckin' Parade" without giving the man due credit.
-Jackson outlined the similarities between the lyrics to this song and the contents of a toast poem titled "Hobo Ben" as recited to him by Slim Wilson, an inmate at Missouri State Penitentiary, and as written down in Jackson's book "Get Your Ass in the Water and Swim Like Me": Narrative Poetry from Black Oral Tradition.
-He concluded that:
+In August 2022, Bruce Jackson, an American folklorist, accused Depp and Beck of stealing a toast poem titled "Hobo Ben" for the verses of the song "Sad Motherfuckin' Parade".
+Jackson had included the poem, as recited by Missouri State Penitentiary inmate Slim Wilson, in his book Get Your Ass in the Water and Swim Like Me': Narrative Poetry from Black Oral Tradition.
+Jackson said Depp and Beck should give due copyright credit to Wilson for the song, and also requested any profits made from sales of the album be donated to organizations that aid African Americans.